fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-first-chart-in-fusiontime.md

 To define the schema, let's create a `schema.json` file and copy the following code:

-To define the schema, let’s create a `schema.js` file and copy the following code:

 > Note: It is not mandatory to create the schema in a different .json file.
 You can also define the schema within the `.html` file.